VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 ---
 Vimium++ is a Chrome (and Firefox) extension to <em>type navigation commands</em> like you do in the text editor VIM.

 Web browsers are the future.
 Software and Document Storage is moving online.
-Soon, most Apps you run, or files you read, will be via a web browser.
+Soon most Apps you run or files you read, will be via your web browser.

 Vimium++ enables much better ways to interact with your web browser.
 Do basic things _faster_, do _new_ things, and combine it with AHK scripts to automate repetitive tasks.